 As shown in Table \ref{tb:BN_table}, we have three main observations.
-First, all TENT variants perform worse than \emph{Source Only} (SO) baseline, highlighting the difficulties that classic batch norm updating methods encounter in TTA segmentation.
-Second, even though utilizing a larger batch size marginally elevates TENT's performance, it remains overshadowed by SO.
-Last, the TENT (source) variant, although the affine parameters of BN are updated, achieves performance only similar to SO.
-This shows that retaining the BN statistics from the training data performs a key factor, while updating the affine parameters of BN does not bring the expected improvement.
-In summary, batch norm updating strategies, despite performing well in classification TTA, do not meet anticipated outcomes in semantic segmentation TTA.
+First, all TENT variants perform worse than the \emph{Source Only} (SO), highlighting the difficulties that classic batch norm updating methods encounter in segmentation TTA.
+Second, even though using a larger batch size marginally elevates TENT's performance, it remains overshadowed by SO.
+Last, the TENT (BN-fixed) variant achieves performance only similar to SO, although the affine parameters of BN are updated.
+This shows that retaining the BN statistics from the training data plays a key role while updating the affine parameters of BN does not bring the expected improvement.
+In summary, batch norm updating strategies, despite performing well in classification TTA, do not meet anticipated outcomes in segmentation TTA.
 Please refer to Section~\ref{sec3.3} for more discussions on distribution estimation tricks like larger batch size and batch renormalization.

-\subsection{Aligning batch norm statistics loses its magic in segmentation}
+\subsection{Aligning Batch Norm Statistics Loses Its Magic in Segmentation}

 We next aim to probe the underlying reasons for the poor performance of BN-based TTA methods in semantic segmentation.
-Before diving into this detailed analysis, we first provide a foundational overview of BN updating to ensure clarity and comprehension.
+Before diving into the detailed analysis, we first provide a foundational overview of BN updating to ensure clarity and comprehension.
 Let $f \in \mathbb{R}^{B \times C \times H' \times W'}$ represent a mini-batch of features, where $C$ indicates channel numbers, $H'$ is the height of features, and $W'$ is the width.
-BN normalizes $f$ using the the distribution statistics of mean $\mu$ and variance $\sigma$ (both $\mu$ and $\sigma$ belong to $\mathbb{R}^C$).
+BN normalizes $f$ using the distribution statistics of mean $\mu$ and variance $\sigma$ (both $\mu$ and $\sigma$ belong to $\mathbb{R}^C$).
 The normalization is mathematically expressed as: